SFULibrary/islandora_doi_framework/README.md

 Note that you should only enable a single minting submodule and a single persisting submodule.
 Therefore, if you enable one or both of these sample submodules, be sure to disable them before enabling your production minting and persisting submodules.

+## Customizing submodules

+If existing submodules don't meet your needs, it is possible to customize or extend them using standard Drupal API techniques.
+For example, the [Islandora DOI DataCite Resource Types](https://github.com/mjordan/islandora_doi_sfu) module injects a select list of DataCite 'resourceType' values into the "DOI" management form, allowing users to choose which DataCite resourceType value to assign as they are minting DOIs.
+That module uses standard `hook_form_alter()` and a theme preprocess override function to add this ability to the DOI DataCite module.

 ## Assigning DOIs to lists of objects

-This module provides a Drush command to assign DOIs to a list of objects identified in a PID file.
+The Framework module provides a Drush command to assign DOIs to a list of objects identified in a PID file.
 The PID file is a simple list of object PIDS, one PID per line, like this:

 ```
 islandora:23